Show transcript Play Pause

 Participants: max.
 10 people

-A hoist is a lift for ships.
-But why do you need such a lift at all?
+A shiplift is a lift for ships.
+But why do we need such a lift at all?

 And how does it work?
-A ship like this is quite heavy.
+These ships are quite heavy.

 What’s special:

-You will be accompanied through the museum by real experts in easy language.
+During your visit, you will be accompanied by experts in the use of accessible language.
 The tour is led by people with learning difficulties or disabilities.

 Duration: 1.5 hours